The Government's decision on HS2

 HS2 Ltd has developed its prolonged disturbance compensation scheme which is now open for applications from local residents.

-If you’re a resident living in an HS2 affected area, you can check whether you are eligible on the Department for Transport’s website.
+If you’re a resident living in an HS2 affected area, you can check whether you are eligible on the Department of Transport's website.

 In 2018, Councillor Georgia Gould, Leader of the Council, engaged with HS2 Ltd to encourage community engagement.
-Her letter to HS2 Ltd’s Chief Executive, Mark Thurston can be read here.
+Councillor Gould's letter to HS2 Ltd's Chief Executive, Mark Thurston can be read here.

 Over 200 homes in the Euston area are earmarked for demolition by HS2 Ltd. We secured funding from HS2 Ltd to build replacement housing for council tenants and resident leaseholders who lost their homes to HS2.
 These include residents in Silverdale, Eskdale and Ainsdale blocks on Regent’s Park Estate and some in Cobourg Street and Melton Street.

 In 2018 council tenants and resident leaseholders moved into replacement homes on the Regent's Park estate.
 Find out more.

 We are urging the Government to give full guarantees on timescales and funding for the comprehensive redevelopment of Euston station, integrating plans for HS2, Network Rail, Crossrail 2 and London Underground stations.